Chapter 1- Life’s little worries.

 The week after I was moved up to standard with Lexi.
 We had our own room with our own desk each so we could study.
 It felt great to feel like I was achieving something considering where I was.
 But nothing could have prepared me for the shock that was about to present itself in front of me.
 I was told I had a phone call from the outside.
 I was confused.
 Who the hell could have been calling me?
 I walked over to the phone, picked it up and held it to my ear and said nervously, hello… It was silent for a couple of seconds.
 Then I heard the reply, Jaymie?
 Jaymie?
 Its mum.
 I wanted to throw the phone down, run to my cell and slam the door shut.
 But I didn’t.
 I was curious as to what she might say.
 She started to cry as she tried to tell me how she should have been there for me.
 She said that she had read about everything in the papers and she knew she should have come to me sooner.
 She said she was going to come and visit me.
 I was so shocked, but I was really happy at the same time.
 She may not have been there for me but on the outside she was the only person I had left, so I had to try.

 It’s amazing what can happen in two months.
 I’ve been locked in this place, but I have a good friend, I’m part of the chapel, I’m on standard already, I’m studying an open university course and my mother wants to come and visit.
-I’ve still along way to go though and I’d be lying if said I was scared.
+I’ve still along way to go though and I’d be lying if said I wasn't scared.
 A lot more can happen in 5 years and 10 months.

 © Copyright 2016 Emz12.
 All rights reserved.